 I am sure a show that based itself on such antiquated constructs binary constructs as “gay and straight” could seem quaint (or perhaps evoke ire) in today’s world of 58 shades of gender fluidity.
-Yet even the a critic would be hard pressed to capture the essence of the show with more pith.
+Yet even a critic would be hard-pressed to capture the essence of the show with more pith.
 And that as a reality TV show in 2003, for God’s sake, there was something almost revolutionary about basic set up.
-Slovenly dudes, most of them white as I recall, getting help from gay men to jump start their sex appeal with women.
+Slovenly dudes, most of them white as I recall, getting help from gay men to jump-start their sex appeal with women.

 Jump ahead to 2017/18 and the emergence of Queer Eye.
 It’s the same formula.
 5 proud confident gay men hop in a car and come to the rescue of whoever their producers pick.
-They present collective expertise in their now familiar areas of dominance.
+The group presents expertise in their now familiar areas.
 There is exterior grooming, interior design, cooking skills, wardrobe enhancement and category now referred to as “culture'” powerful anchored by Karamo Brown.
 Ethnic diversity for both mentors and mentees are now much represented.
-Also in one episode the recipient in need of attention was in fact himself gay.
+Also in one episode, the recipient in need of attention was, in fact, himself gay.

 There are very few new ideas re TV show formats.
-In the 70’s An American Family about the Loud’s from Santa Barbara was a cutting edge example of cinema verite.
+In the ’70s An American Family about the Loud’s from Santa Barbara was a cutting edge example of cinema verite.
 Reality TV is its unfortunate, manipulated, and neutered progeny.
-From 1948-1970 there was Ted Mack’s Amateur Hour, itself a spin off from a successful show on radio of the 1930s, that was the basis for the Gong Show and American Idol.
+From 1948-1970 there was Ted Mack’s Amateur Hour, itself a spin-off from a successful show on a radio of the 1930s, that was the basis for the Gong Show and American Idol.

 Queer Eye partially harkens back to an impossibly sad show from my youth called “Queen for a Day.”
-The gist of that show, was that 2 or 3 “contestants,” almost always poor white women of seemingly Appalachian descent, appeared each show and told the biggest sob story about their lives they possibly could.
-At the end of the show the audience would clap.
-Whoever received the loudest applause, as measured by a sound level meter which would appeared on the screen so the TV audience could see who won, would walk away with a washing machine or some such.
+The gist of that show was that 2 or 3 “contestants,” almost always poor white women of seemingly Appalachian descent, appeared each show and told the biggest sob story about their lives that they possibly could.
+At the end of the show, the audience would clap.
+Whoever received the loudest applause, as measured by a sound level meter which would appear on the screen so the TV audience could see who won, would walk away with a washing machine or some such.